Process and Partners

 The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the U.S. Department of Justice.
 NIJ is dedicated to improving knowledge and understanding of crime and justice issues through science.
 NIJ provides objective and independent knowledge and tools to reduce crime and promote justice, particularly at the state and local levels.

-NIJ is overseeing ICF, International in the conduct of the national study of the Vision 21: Linking Systems of Care for Children and Youth Demonstration Project.
+NIJ is overseeing ICF, International in the conduct of the national study of this project.
 The national study is designed to provide critical information and data about project activities and outcomes in order to guide future replication efforts.
 This project falls under NIJ’s program of research on Children Exposed to Violence: http://nij.gov/topics/crime/children-exposed-to-violence/Pages/welcome.aspx.
 Learn more about NIJ at www.nij.gov.